AEAF 2020 Speaker Program

 AEAF takes place on 14 August in an exciting new format.

-AEAF 2020 will combine virtual and real environments to bring the Speakers and Awards event to your device, wherever you are, or join us in person on the day (numbers are limited).
+AEAF 2020 will combine virtual and real environments to bring the Speakers and Awards event to your device, wherever you are.

 Following a day of webinar talks from the leading lights of the VFX industry, the AEAF Awards finalists and winners showreel will be screened on the evening of 14 August and made available in all time zones.